EDIpack/EDIpack2.0/doc/index.rst

 ***************************************

 :doc:`dependencies`
-     Software requirements to install the |edipack2| library.
+     Software requirements to install the |edipack| library.

 :doc:`installation`
      Build, install and configure the library in the OS.